openharmony/docs/en/device-dev/quick-start/quickstart-lite-faq-compose.md

   After the preceding installation is complete, rebuild an environment.

-## What should I do when the message cannot find -lgcc is displayed during compilation and building?
+## What should I do if the message "cannot find -lgcc" is displayed during the build process?
 (Hi3861)

 - **Symptom**

   The following error occurs during compilation and building:

   ```
   riscv32-unknown-elf-ld: cannot find -lgcc
   ```